cosmobobak/viridithas/README.md

 </div>

-Viridithas is a free and open source chess engine and the successor to the original [Viridithas](https://github.com/cosmobobak/viridithas-chess).
+Viridithas is a free and open source chess engine, that as of 2024-03-11 is the strongest chess program written in Rust, and the strongest chess program by a UK author.

-Viridithas is not a complete chess program and requires a UCI-compatible graphical user interface in order to be used comfortably.
-Read the documentation for your GUI of choice for information about how to use Viridithas with it.
+These claims are based on my own personal tests and aggregate results from multiple public rating lists.
+If these claims are no longer true, it's likely due to the hard work of some of my friends in the chess-programming community, most likely the authors of [Stormphrax](https://github.com/Ciekce/Stormphrax) & [Black Marlin](https://github.com/jnlt3/blackmarlin).

+Viridithas is a command-line program that can be used from the terminal or can communicate with a graphical user interface over the UCI protocol.

 For an overview of the features of Viridithas, see the [viri-wiki](wiki.md).